svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 * Wallets & Money Services
 * Exchanges and Cryptocurrencies Trading

 In addition to the heatmaps, users will be able to group cryptocurrencies and tokens included in the Svandis screener.
-This Svandis grouping feature will enable cryptoassets to be visualised by sector, industry, country and capitalisation.
+This Svandis grouping tool will enable cryptoassets to be visualised by sector, industry, country and capitalisation.
 Each group will be sortable by different filters and visualisation options, e.g., tables, bar charts, spectra, grids, etc. Users can select to display group information onto a heatmap.

 Heatmaps will be built on the Svandis front end application to add another perspective to traders.
 They will be built using [D3 technology](https://github.com/d3/d3) in javascript.
 This module has plenty of use in the online community and we can build a strong platform for our heatmaps upon it.